TUXCMD/syndicate/README.md

 	- Click OK
 	- You can send selected amount to an address.
 	- Note: DO NOT EVER Transfer synx from that original 5k deposit or you'll break your Masternode.
-1. What is the password for the mn1, mn2, ...mnX accounts?
+1. What is the password for the mn1 account?
 	- There is no default password.
 When you create a user it does not have a password yet, so you cannot login with that username until you create a password.
 There is one other way to act as a new user without its password.
 As root type `su - mn1`
 	- You need to set a password for the user.
 Use the passwd command: `passwd mn1`
 1. I get the following error: "Could not allocate vin"
 	- Make sure your wallet fully synced and UNLOCKED.
 1. How many masternodes can I run using one IP/server?
-	- The limit is only the memory.
-One masternode requires 300-400mb ram.
-A server with 1GB memory can run 3 masternodes.
+	- One masternode per ip.
 1. My wallet says my masternodes are not running.
 	- The wallet will tell you its not running sometimes when it is.
 If you still receving the masternode rewards then everything is fine.
 1. I got stuck.
 Can you help me?